|

 New remote course.
 Format includes lecture and discussion.

 REQUIRED BOOKS: The Lord of the Rings, J.R.R.
-Tolkien, ISBN 9780547928210 (Mariner Books) It is essential that students have the same edition as the instructor.
+Tolkien, ISBN 9780547928210 (Mariner Books)

 |